gichimux/password_locker_1.1/README.md

 # Author

-this application was made by george gichimu to report bugs or contact me, reach me on this email address:[gichimu.dev@gmail.com](gichimu.dev@gmail.com)
+This application was made by george gichimu to report bugs or contact me, reach me on this email address: [gichimu.dev@gmail.com](gichimu.dev@gmail.com)

-# application url
+# Application url

 [Password Locker](https://github.com/gichimux/password-locker)

-# bugs reported
+# Bugs reported

 No bugs reported so far